fastify/fastify-basic-auth/README.md

 ### `strictCredentials` <Boolean> (optional, default: true)

-If strictCredentials is set to false the authorization header can contain additional whitespaces at the beginning, in the midde and at the end of the authorization header.
+If strictCredentials is set to false the authorization header can contain additional whitespaces at the beginning, middle, and end of the authorization header.
 This is a fallback option to ensure the same behavior as `@fastify/basic-auth` version <=5.x.

 ### `validate` <Function> (required)

-The `validate` function is called on each request made, and is passed the `username`, `password`, `req` and `reply` parameters in that order.
-An optional fifth parameter, `done` may be used to signify a valid request when called with no arguments, or an invalid request when called with an `Error` object.
+The `validate` function is called on each request made and is passed the `username`, `password`, `req`, and `reply` parameters, in that order.
+An optional fifth parameter, `done`, may be used to signify a valid request when called with no arguments or an invalid request when called with an `Error` object.
 Alternatively, the `validate` function may return a promise, resolving for valid requests and rejecting for invalid.
 This can also be achieved using